White Sox vs. Braves: Betting Trends, Records ATS, Home/Road Splits

 White Sox Betting Records & Stats

-- Chicago has not been a bigger underdog this season than the +240 moneyline set for this game.
+- Chicago is 3-7 this season when entering a game as the underdog by +145 or more on the moneyline.

-- The White Sox have an implied victory probability of 29.4% according to the moneyline set for this matchup.
+- The moneyline set for this matchup implies the White Sox have a 40.8% chance of coming away with a victory in the contest.

-- Chicago and its opponents have hit the over in 40 of its 92 games with a total this season.
+- Games involving Chicago have gone over the total set by oddsmakers in 41 of 93 chances this season.

-- The White Sox are 5-6-0 against the spread in their 11 games that had a posted line this season.
+- The White Sox have posted a record of 6-6-0 against the spread this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!